jedimatt42/tipi_kernel_module/README.md

 to the declarations in the overlay to access the correct pins by name, instead of hard-coding to the device.

-This should allow creation of alternative `tipi_gpio.dts` overlays that allow the same kernel module code to work on a variety of Linux capable single board computers.
+This should allow creation of alternative `tipi_pibus.dts` overlays that allow the same kernel module code to work on a variety of Linux capable single board computers.